dzianis-dashkevich/vhs-next/README.md

 }

 interface ServiceLocator {
-  // Each service should have 2 possible methods withing service locator: get, replace.
+  // Each service should have 2 possible methods within service locator: get, replace.
 Examples:

   // ...